A guide to writing your master’s dissertation

 The truth is a master's thesis can be many things, but one thing all good submissions will have in common is a stellar level of organisation.
 Taking selective notes and organising these within your bibliography can be wildly helpful later down the road, even though you may only use one or two references from a work in the end.

-6. Writing the thesis
+6. Writing your dissertation

 A common misconception amongst students is that a thesis can simply be written.
 But it's better to view a thesis as something that is continually rewritten.
 The undergraduate days of dashing something off the night before are long gone.
 By this point, you should be able to identify the errors and infelicities of your own thinking and argumentation.
 If not, a good supervisor will point them out to you.
 And that is another thing: cultivate a good working relationship with your advisor and accept criticism and feedback graciously.
 You may need to toughen up a bit because you will hear things about your work that you will not like.
 In the end, however, it should lead to a better-completed project.